 “Love”—I don’t think I’ve ever truly had a grasp on what it really means.
 When I discovered that my past three boyfriends are married or soon to be, it hurt in the way you would expect it to.
 They moved on.
 I moved on too, but not in the same way.
 I started chasing mountains.
 I moved around so much that there was no way any boy could hurt me.
 He could get attached and I could move on–it was a tactic I used to keep myself from getting clobbered.
 I didn’t want any attachments.

 I have always believed in exercising caution when climbing because it’s the fall that hurts the most.
 Some people love the early stages of a relationship, but I started exercising the same caution when it came to dating and love.
 The simple truth of the matter was, I was terrified of having the rug pulled from under me again.
 So, I enjoyed the high but refused to let go entirely, because that would mean lowering defenses I’ve built.
 Protection is there to keep you safe, unharmed.

-The scary part of a rock climb is falling and injuring yourself.
-The scariness of grown up relationships is the transparency of it all—advertising to the world, it seems: Here I am, person who could love me!
-This is me, this is who I am, here is a shortcoming between us, please don’t judge me.
+As much as I was afraid of openness, I craved it at the same time.
+Just like a bold climb, part of the scariness is beautiful.
+But the scary part of a rock climb is falling and injuring yourself.
+The scariness of grown up relationships is the transparency of it all.
+You are advertising to the world, it seems: This is me!
+This is who I am, here is a shortcoming between us, please don’t judge me.
 Please accept me.